-Miss Sarah Page (Trustee) is a Managing Director of Learners First Schools Partnership Ltd, a not-for-profit company established to operate school support and improvement activities as a teaching school, designated by the National College for Teaching and Leadership.
+Miss Sarah Page (Trustee) is a Managing Director of Learners First Schools Partnership Ltd, a not-for-profit company established to operate school support and improvement activities as a teaching school, originally designated by the National College for Teaching and Leadership.

-The Trust procured an annual subscription to Learners First for every school in the Trust to the value of £8,000, (2020: £8,000).
-Crowle Primary procured SENCO Training to the value of £1,100 (2020: £NIL)
+The Trust procured an annual subscription to Learners First for every school in the Trust to the value of £6,500, (2021: £8,000).
+SENCO Training to the value of £1,100 was procured in 2021, with £NIL spend in 2022.